-Iboga vs Ayahuasca
+Iboga vs. Ayahuasca

-Iboga vs Kratom
+Iboga vs. Kratom

-Ibogaine Addiction And Potential For Abuse
+Ibogaine Potential For Abuse

 Iboga addiction is a poorly researched subject.
 The drug is a weak µ-opioid receptor agonist, meaning it produces effects similar to those of opioid drugs.
 However, it is not enough to cause withdrawal effects when a person stops using the substance.

-Iboga is unlikely to cause physical dependence.
+Still, Iboga is unlikely to cause physical dependence.
 However, it’s only a starting point of addiction treatment.
 A person still has to put a lot of effort into learning healthy coping mechanisms and staying clean.
 It may be easier for some patients to rely on the drug instead of tackling the mental issues behind their addiction.
 This way, ibogaine addiction may have psychological nature.

 Dangers Of Addiction

-As it is with any other drug, ibogaine addiction may be signaled by compulsive and excessive use of the substance.
+As with any other drug, ibogaine addiction may be signaled by compulsive and excessive use of the substance.
 A person might also experience minor cravings after a period of abstinence from the drug.

 Not First-Place Drug For Addiction Treatment

 Ibogaine hydrochloride is a substance with potent psychedelic properties.
 Found in the plant iboga, it may be used as a part of drug addiction treatment.
 While studies suggest that there are potential medical benefits to using the drug to fight addiction, it is not an approved medicine and illegal in the US.
 Iboga treatment, however, is legally available in other countries, including Mexico and Canada.
-Still, because of a lack of valid, evidence-based research on the drug properties, it is better to consider the conventional rehabilitation center in the first place.
+Still, because of a lack of good, evidence-based research on the drug properties, it is better to consider the conventional rehabilitation center in the first place.

 While Ibogaine may seem like a miracle cure, the only way to beat addiction is to do the hard work.